jpsaha/jpsaha/README.md

 Mathematics Olympiad Problem Solving Sessions is being held at IISER Bhopal.

   * The aim is to develop an interest for mathematics among the students, through encouraging them to work on problems, falling broadly within the scope of Mathematical Olympiad.
-  * The first session will take place in August, 2024.

 > |     Schedule  (<i class="fa-solid fa-clock"></i> **9:00am to 12:00pm**)   |      Notes     |         |